soulkun/ECE5960-Fast-Robots/category/lab5.md

 ## 4. Run the motor in both directions
-I wrote three helper functions to perform forward, backward and stop (freeze).
+I wrote three helper functions to perform forward, backward and stop.
 And wrote a sequence loop to turn wheels in both directions.

 {% highlight c linenos %}
 #define L1 A2